 - Spices: I love to use a blend for convenience, but chili powder, ground cumin, paprika, garlic powder, onion powder or oregano can be used.

 - Add different flavors.
 Try adding minced garlic, a squeeze of lime juice, or some chopped cilantro to the filling.
 Some cayenne pepper for a bit of heat if you like.

 - Make the filling.
 Grab a medium bowl and stir together the chicken, cheese, salsa, sour cream, diced chiles, and chili seasoning.
-Season everything with salt and pepper.
+Season with salt and pepper to taste.